erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 One turning point was reached while we were making our new serverless data pipeline ready for production.
 We had long agreed to adopt a Ports & Adapters design architecture.
-Bob instrumented part of the pipeline custom data mangling operations metrics, for which he wrote a module with constants and functions.
+Bob instrumented part of the pipeline with custom data-mangling metrics, for which he wrote a module with constants and functions.
 I refactored some Adapters to use those.
 Immediately, most of the services would start emitting telemetry with things like:

 - the actual SQL query against the DB and parameters